 From the time you apply to the end of your stay, the VISP staff will be there to assist you.
 As a VISP participant you have full access to all academic and student support services, such as libraries, computer labs, clubs, and sports facilities; the opportunity to participate in VISP sponsored social and cultural events; and upon completion you will receive an official UW-Madison transcript.

 Participants must meet the VISP eligibility criteria for admission into this program.
-Applicants to this Thematic Track must also have completed the following coursework:
+Applicants to this Thematic Track must also have completed at least two of the following classes:

 - Elementary Topology (Math 551 or equiv.)